top1944/duckuments/docs/atoms_80_fall2017_info/27_student_guide.md

 4) Your invite should be waiting for you at https://github.com/duckietown

-### Google Documents
-We need a Google-compatible email address so that you can view all the necessary Google Docs and Sheets.
-Send yours to Duckietown HR via (you guessed it!)
-Slack.

 If you experience any difficulties don't hesitate to contact Duckietown HR on the #help-accounts channel.

 TLDR: Follow naming guidelines in Slack, send github username and gmail address to Duckietown HR via Slack.
 NO EMAILS.